What are support groups?

 How do I find out about support groups?

 On the Events page you’ll find a listing of all our groups.
 At the moment they’re mostly on Zoom, but don’t worry if you’ve never used it before; we can talk you through how to do it with some simple instructions.
 We’d love to see you there!

-Please remember that you need to register with us to attend a support group.
+Please remember that you need to register with us as a carer to attend a support group.
 Registering is quick and easy – please click the button below.

 If you’d like more information, please give us a call on 0303 040 1234 (select option 1) or email us [email protected]